cperera/noyo-versioned-persons/README.md

 or another batching solution?, for bulk operations.
 Consider using tornado + something like tornadis https://github.com/votem/toredis if need better network i/o characteristics?

+Try to turn the return types that could be huge into generators?